Luigian/Php_Piscine/day06/ex01/README.md

-# Piscine_Php / day06 / ex01 : The Vertex Class
+# Php_Piscine / day06 / ex01 : The Vertex Class

 ## Description
 This class will now look at the representation of a point in space: the "vertex".